saians07/backend_pi_5/README.md

 # BACKEND FOR PI 5

 In order to protect my pi 5 from unwanted access.
 I decided to write a GO based backend.
-This project will also be used as my portfolio in using GO language.

 # STRUCTURE OF THE PROJECT